 - Fasting before surgery, such as avoiding food or drink after midnight the night before

 - Tests that will need to be done before surgery, such as images of the airway and surrounding structures

 Description of the Procedure

-A cut will be made in the skin of the neck.
+An incision will be made in the skin of the neck.
 A section at the front of the windpipe will be removed.
 A tracheostomy tube will then be fitted into this opening in the windpipe.
-Depending on the situation, an inflatable cuff may be part of the tube.
-The cuff is most important when the tube is being used for mechanical ventilation, to keep air going into the lungs and not leaking into the mouth.
+An inflatable cuff may be part of the tube.
+It would be used with mechanical ventilation to keep air going into the lungs and not leaking into the mouth.
 The skin will be closed with stitches or clips.

 How Long Will It Take?